 Usually the available traffic data for a microsimulation study area is unbalanced.
 For example, starting at an Automatic Traffic Recorder (ATR) station on a freeway mainline and proceeding in the direction of travel, adding the raw on-ramp volumes and subtracting the raw off-ramp volumes, the result will almost never match the volume measured at the next downstream ATR.
 This happens for three main reasons:

-Often, due to limited resources, it may be necessary to collect traffic counts for multiple locations along the corridor at different times and/or on different days.
+Often, due to limited resources, it may be necessary to collect intersection and/or ramp traffic counts for multiple locations along the corridor at different times and/or on different days.

 There are inherent imperfections in the data collection process.
-For example, a vehicle could be counted twice (or not counted at all) if it is changing lanes as it drives over a detection loop.
+For example, if a vehicle is changing lanes as it drives over a detection loop, the detector loop could count the vehicle twice (or not count it at all) or, with respect to microwave detectors, a larger vehicle could occlude a smaller vehicle making the smaller vehicle undetectable.

 Data collected manually (such as intersection turning counts) is subject to human error.